Haggag-dev/SeCBP.back-end/README.md

 - __Focus on UI functionality, not design__ – visual styling and UX polish were not priorities.
 - __No CDNs for serving static files__ – static files are served locally using dedicated Nginx web servers for each frontend.

-## Instruction for Running the Back-end
+## Instructions for Running the Back-end

 If you already have the backend up and running, you can explore either the [monolithic](https://github.com/Haggag-dev/SeCBP.monolithic-fe) or the [micro-frontends](https://github.com/Haggag-dev/SeCBP.host-mfe) implementation.